d4c00/rpi-starlapse/README.md

 Back home, I power the Pi back on, connect it to the internal network that can reach the upload server, and it will automatically start uploading all the captured .raw files.
 The Server-side will then generate the video and convert files to TIF.
 Finally I use Siril to stack them and try to create beautiful final photos.

+By the way, there was also a time when I went to collect [it] after shooting, only to find that as soon as I started shooting the starry sky, it was covered by thick clouds.
+Then I directly **took** several hundred frames of ten-plus-second long-exposure clouds **from the shot ones** as flats and put them into the flats folder.
+At the same time, I triggered the calibration frame shooting; after covering the lens cap to shoot darks, I put the shot darks into the biases folder.

 ## Frequently Asked Questions

 **Q** Why is my sensor listed in the supported sensors, but it still fails to match and be used?